Skip to content

 Growing Pains?
 You are Not Alone

-This distribution of businesses on the journey towards full integration shows similar trends to what Digibee State of Enterprise Integration Report uncovered with our own market analysis of 1000+ participants, with only 7% self-reporting a successful adoption of enterprise integration, and the majority (57%) either planning to adopt or working to supplement/replace current EI systems.
+This distribution of businesses on the journey towards full integration shows similar trends to what Digibee State of Enterprise Integration Report uncovered with our own market analysis of 1000+ participants, with 71% self-reporting are actively planning to adopt, supplement, or replace their integration technology.

 If so many businesses plan to implement EI, why are there so few that succeed in reaching maturity?
 What enterprise integration challenges are standing in their way?